sds/haml-lint/lib/haml_lint/linter/README.md

 .button
 ```

-HAML was designed to be concise, and not embracing this philosophy makes the
+Haml was designed to be concise, and not embracing this philosophy makes the
 tool less useful.

 ## Indentation